-Open from mid-June to the end of September.
+Open from mid-June to late September.

 Thanks to its proximity to the middle station of the Stubai Gletscherbahn, the Dresdner Hütte in the Stubai Alps is easy to reach even with smaller children.
 On the playground children can let off steam, while parents enjoy the beautiful mountain panorma on the terrace.
 The Dresdner Hütte offers accommodation for the whole family in cozy double or shared rooms.
 During the winter season, the Dresdner Hütte is accessible from the end of October to mid-May.
 In summer, the popular destination from the end of June to the end of September opens its doors to hikers.

 The Neue Heilbronner Hütte is 2,320 meters high, but can still be reached on an easy hiking trail within two and a half hours from the parking lot on the Zeinisjoch.
 This is a great advantage, especially for families with children.
 If you want to stay overnight, you can choose one of nine rooms with a total of 40 beds.